sebo94/goddess-portfolio/README-DEV.md

 1. Opacity on scroll?
 2. Rework layout component structure (or remove it entirely)
-3. Latest post instagram
-4. Share my projects on socials
+3. Share my projects on socials
-5. Navbar animation
+4. Navbar animation
-6. Find a way to track who's sharing the projects
+5. Find a way to track who's sharing the projects
+6. Add routing for projects and services
-7. Hover effect on the grid
+7. Hover effect on the grid and the instagram posts
 8. Animations on grid
-9. Add routing for projects and services
+9. Make components for skills and footer
-10. Back to Top Button
+10. Back to home button appears only after scrolling past home
+11. Integrate a spinner for loadings
+12. Export button component

 ## Inspirations